 You can only have one active Peace Corps Volunteer application, so choose a position that best fits your skills and interest.
 You have the opportunity to tell us if you’d like to be considered for other openings and more about the ones that interest you most!
 See application process

-The goal of the Peace Corps Senegal Agroforestry program is to help individuals and communities to improve their management of natural resources and the environment and enhance food security in a sustainable way.
-To this effect, as a Volunteer you will work to:
+The goal of the Peace Corps Senegal Agroforestry Project is to help individuals and communities to improve the management of natural resources and the environment, ensuring food security in a healthier environment.

-• Increasing the capacity of communities to manage natural resources and the environment in sustainable, healthy, and productive ways
+• Increase the capacity of communities to manage natural resources and the environment in sustainable, healthy, and productive ways.

-Peace Corps Senegal promotes gender awareness and girls’ and women’s empowerment.
+Peace Corps Senegal promotes gender awareness, gender equity, and girls’ and women’s empowerment.
 You will receive training on gender challenges in Senegal and you will have the opportunity to implement gender-related activities that are contextually appropriate.
 During your service, you will look for ways to work with community members to promote gender-equitable norms and increase girls’ sense of agency.
-You will monitor, evaluate and report the work conducted by the farmers you work with through field visits and surveys, and report your findings.
+You will monitor, evaluate and report on the work conducted by the farmers and others you work with through field visits and surveys.

-You don't need to be a forestry expert to be successful; we will train you on the basic technical skills you will need.
+You don't need to be an agroforestry expert to be a successful Volunteer.
 While serving, you will act as a facilitator, a catalyst, a liaison, and a resource person for farming communities.

 • Bachelor of Arts/Bachelor of Science degree in any field

 • 5 years' professional work experience